 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest Embassy or Consulate of Côte d’Ivoire for the most up to date information.
-The closest Embassy of Côte d’Ivoire in Australia.
+There is no Embassy of Côte d’Ivoire in Australia.
 Contact details for the Embassy of Côte d’Ivoire in Japan are:

 Phone: (3) 5454-1401

 An exit permit is required for all art objects being removed from Côte d’Ivoire.
 The National Museum issues these permits.

 Cote d’Ivoire is listed by the World Health Organization (WHO) as endemic for yellow fever.
 Yellow fever is a serious and potentially fatal disease preventable by vaccination.
 A valid Yellow Fever Vaccination Certificate is required for entry into Côte d’Ivoire.
 For more information about yellow fever, including Australian re-entry requirements, see the Department of Health website.

 Make sure your passport has at least six months’ validity from your planned date of return to Australia.
 You should carry copies of a recent passport photo with you in case you need a replacement passport while overseas.